mohsenbagheridev98/HeliNote/README.md

 A simple and elegant Heli-Note Android application built using **Jetpack Compose**, with support for **reminders** and **local notifications**.

 This project was built as part of a technical interview assessment.
-It showcases best practices in architecture (MVI), modular Android app development, and Compose-based UI design.
+It showcases best practices in architecture (MVVM), modular Android app development, and Compose-based UI design.

 ---